In 1971, there was a great fire that burned the clubhouse down to its foundations. It was reconstructed and opened again in 1972.

 The impressive wall murals in the building were designed and applied by Otto Werner.

 The rod-iron components in the chandeliers and bar stools were handcrafted by Ferdinand Staab.

-- The Royal Canadian Mounted Police gave the Concordia Club a beautifully engraved sword which adorns a wall in the “Jagerstube”.
+The Royal Canadian Mounted Police gave the Concordia Club a beautifully engraved sword that adorns a wall in the “Jägerstube”.